nseepana/screener-docs/ratios/number_of_shareholders_preceding_quarter.md

-# Number of Shareholders preceding quarter
+# Number of Shareholders preceding quarter [No. of Share Holders Prev Qtr]
 Number of shareholders as per previous quarterly filing

 ### Formula